lzilioli/md-macros/README.tmpl.md

 This package is intended to aid in the markdown processing pipeline by introducing the *concept* of macros.
 To that end, it doesn't provide many macros for consumption.

+### youtube

-The only macro currently exported by this repo is the `youtube` macro, which has been used in the above examples.
+This macros is heavily utilized in the above examples.

+### mdToc

+This macro takes no arguments, and replaces the macro call with the table of contents for the file.

+### Creating a macro

 If you'd like to write your own macro method, you can, just be sure to specify all macros thay you call in your text in the `macros` argument to `replaceMacrosInMd` when you call it.

-### Creating a macro

 Macros are simple functions that take a single `args` object and return a string.
 They will be invoked against the text you pass to `replaceMacrosInMd`, using the args specified there.